telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `ItemsPerPage` method sets the label displayed when page sizes dropdown is displayed.
 By default, it is set to `"items per page`".

-The example below demonstrates how to set the items per page message.
+The following example demonstrates how to set the items per page message.

 ###### Example